Student Access to Examination Papers and Other Work

 e.
 The following programs are excluded from this policy: Engineering, Nursing, Bachelor of Music, Bachelor of Musical Arts, Law, Bachelor of Education, Business, and Medicine and Dentistry.

 5. Impact on Averages and Awards: Discovery Credit courses will be excluded from term, cumulative and graduation averages.
-Eligibility for Dean’s Honor Listing, Graduation With Distinction, University Gold Medals, and Scholarships and Awards will not be adversely impacted.
+Eligibility for Dean’s Honour Listing, Graduation With Distinction, University Gold Medals, and Scholarships and Awards will not be adversely impacted.
 Calculations will be made using remaining graded courses.

 6. Academic Record and Student Transcript: Discovery Credit courses will be identified on the academic record and on student transcripts.
 Discovery Credit courses will not display a number grade on the academic record or on student transcripts.
 The Office of the Registrar will retain the number grade information submitted by the department, but it will not normally be available for students.